Abir10101/notes/Personal/Devops/Networking/Nat.md

 Devices (get private IPs: 192.168.x.x)
 ```

-1. Router go online in Internet.
-    - Interacts with ISP's DHCP server to get public IP Address.
-    - Accessible through the internet.
+1. Router's external network interface gets public IP Address from ISP's DHCP server and goes online in internet.
-2. Router's DHCP server assigns private IPs to local devices.
+2. Router's internal network interface used its local DHCP server & assigns private IPs to local devices.
-3. Router creates a NAT table for storing mapping of local device's IPs.
+3. Router does the NAT Process for mapping local devices with internet.
+4. So, the router will act as a NAT gateway in this scenaio.

 ## 7. NAT in IPv6